AU-BCE-EE/course-modelling-2025/classes/26_27_nov_time_var/exercises/time_var_exercise.md

 ## Hints and tips
 In the melting ice demo it was an input *variable* that we varied, while here it is a model *parameter*.
-But the same concepts and programming applies.
+But the same concepts and programming apply.

-If you have trouble seeing a difference, shorten the model run time and make sure you use a high resolution.
+If you have trouble seeing a difference in model output, shorten the model run time and make sure you use a high resolution.
+Also be sure to export the time-variable `k` value from the model function for checking.